-For more than a decade, Richard Strafer has been working with BSKS on appeals and motion practice, and now has formally joined the Firm's appellate division.
+For more than a decade, Richard Strafer has been working with BSKS on appeals and motion practice, and in June 2016, formally joined the Firm's appellate division.

 Mr. Strafer was a dedicated attorney nationally known for providing the highest quality appellate representation.
 He received his law degree from Northeastern University School of Law in 1980, and his Master of Laws (Appellate Practice) from Georgetown University Law Center in 1983.
 Before moving to Miami in the summer of 1983, Richard taught Appellate Advocacy in Georgetown's Appellate Litigation Clinical Program.

 Mr. Strafer also provides appellate counseling at the trial level and will draft motions and jury instructions on major legal issues that arise during the course of complex criminal cases.

 Over the years, Mr. Strafer worked closely with the Firm on many cases, and listed below are some of them: